allenea/PyDatPicture/README.md

         accounts for REMOVE_PHOTOS_TAKEN_BY_PLANE (Altitude above 8000m,
         or speed greater than 75 km/hr and altitude above 1000m) or by the DEVICE that was used to take the picture, if SELECT_DEVICES is turned on.
+These can be set in the run_me file.
-The Date, Time, Latitude, and Longitude is corrected for the reference (N/S, E/W) and saved as a numeric numbers.
+        The Date, Time, Latitude, and Longitude is corrected for the reference (N/S, E/W) and saved as a numerical values.
 Date/Time is reformatted.
 Numerical Data.

 3. GEOCODE_METADATA_FILE
-    - Data (not to exceed 100 coordinates without modifying the code, should only be done if you have a paid API...) that is saved in POST_PROCESSED_DATA file (numerical latitude and longitude) is used to get a physical address of the locations the picture was taken.
+    - Data that is saved in POST_PROCESSED_DATA file (numerical latitude and longitude) is used to get a physical address of the locations the picture was taken.
 It is recommended that you create a folder with select photos not to exceed 100 and run this program on that set of data.
 The API will kick you off with too many calls.
 I can't control that.
          Numerical Data.
+        * Not to exceed 100 coordinates without modifying the code, should only be done if you have a paid API...

 4. OUTLIER_QC_METADATA_FILE
     - This is a really neat feature that uses spatial